neuropathbasel-pub/CnQuant/README.md

 Before running any of the 5 applications (not needed for WSL2), you will need to create the following directories and define them in your .env file.
-Download [example.env](https://github.com/neuropathbasel-pub/CnQuant/blob/main/example.env) into your environment directory or in it's parent directory where you wish to install one of the CnQuant apps, rename it to .env and adjust the paths inside the .env file.
+Download [example.env](https://github.com/neuropathbasel-pub/CnQuant/blob/main/example.env) into your CnQuant applications directories or in their parent directory, rename it to .env and adjust the paths inside the .env file.

 >[!Note]